• Home

 I have not lived a flawless life.
 That’s why I take comfort in these words: LORD our God, you answered them; you were to Israel a forgiving God, though you punished their misdeeds.

 I need a forgiving God.
 I need a God who forgives my transgressions—those times when I think I know better, but of course I’m wrong.
 And if I am truly honest, I also admit that I need a God who punishes my misdeeds.
 If there are no consequences for my wrong doing, my transgressions will escalate.
 I need the discipline of the LORD, or I will go astray by following my own selfish desires.
-Just like the ancient people of Israel I need to live under the wise and loving rule of a holy God.
+Just like the people of ancient Israel I need to live under the wise and loving rule of a holy God.
 How about you?
 Do you need a forgiving God?

 Response: LORD God, you are holy.
 I want to live in a way that honors you.
 You know my failings and shortcomings.
 Forgive me as I call on you.
 I am needy, but in you I find all that I need.
 Amen.